DragVideo: Interactive Drag-style Video Editing: Related work

 \subsection{Video Diffusion Models}

-Contemporary and rapid development of text-to-image (T2I) Diffusion Models has significantly impacted image generation, beginning with DDPM~\cite{ho2020denoising}, followed by the introduction of a text-image joint feature space by CLIP~\cite{radford2021learning}, which provides control over the generated results via text prompts.
-The latent diffusion model~\cite{rombach2022high} (i.e., stable diffusion or LDM) proposed denoising within the auto-encoder's latent space, leading the impressive results.
+The rapid development of Diffusion Models has significantly impacted image generation, beginning with DDPM~\cite{ho2020denoising}, followed by the introduction of a text-image joint feature space by CLIP~\cite{radford2021learning}.
+Empowered by DDIM~\cite{ddim}, an efficient parallel training technique, stable-diffusion~\cite{rombach2022high} achieves a general and high-quality image synthesis with text guidance, namely text-to-image (T2I) model.

-Given these advancements, research began to explore the potential of stable diffusion models for video generation For example, Tune-a-Video \cite{wu2023tune} proposed a one-shot video generation methodology with minor architectural modifications and sub-network tuning.
+Given these advancements, researchers began to explore the potential of stable diffusion models for video generation.
+For example, Tune-a-Video \cite{wu2023tune} proposed a one-shot video generation methodology with minor architectural modifications and sub-network tuning.
 Text2Video-Zero \cite{khachatryan2023text2video} enhanced a pre-trained T2I model via latent warping under a predefined affine matrix, offering a training-free method for video generation.
-AnimateDiff \cite{guo2023animatediff} introduced a plug-in motion module to T2I, pre-trained to capture video motion, resulting in promising results for generating motion-consistent, text-guided videos.
-In this work, we refer to the U-Net of the video diffusion model as \textit{Video U-Net}.
-With the use of prompt-to-prompt editing and DDIM Inversion \cite{mokady2022null}, video diffusion models \cite{khachatryan2023text2video, guo2023animatediff, ouyang2023codef} have excelled in text-guided style-level editing.
-However, their capabilities do not extend to altering an object's geometry and motion in the video.
+Pix2Video~\cite{ceylan2023pix2video} leverages a pre-trained image diffusion model to do training-free text-guided video editing.
+AnimateDiff \cite{guo2023animatediff} introduced a pre-trained plug-in motion module to T2I to capture video motion, resulting in promising results for generating motion-consistent, text-guided videos.
+Meanwhile, many other methods use diverse condition embedding to control the video generation process \cite{tanveer2024anamodiff,tanveer2024anamodiff, chen2023control, zhang2023controlvideo}.
+The recent emergence of Sora \cite{videoworldsimulators2024} shows that the limit of the transformer-based video diffusion model is yet to be reached.
+Using prompt-to-prompt editing and DDIM Inversion \cite{mokady2022null}, video diffusion models \cite{bai2024uniedit, khachatryan2023text2video, guo2023animatediff, ouyang2023codef} have excelled in text-guided style-level editing.
+However, current video diffusion model-based editing cannot achieve accurate and intuitive control of edited content, which makes our DragVideo important.